UK stocks gain on China's growth; Unilever keeps confidence in check

 Financial and consumer-discretionary shares, which are sensitive to optimism about the economy, were among the best performers.

-The prospect of stronger demand from top metals consumer China boosted mining companies such as Glencore and Anglo American, up by 3.9 percent and 2.9 percent, respectively.
+The prospect of stronger demand from top metals consumer China boosted mining companies such as Glencore and Anglo American, up by around 3 percent.

 "There's a pretty broad rally on the back of the news from China, which is supportive of equities," said James Butterfill, global equity strategist at Coutts.
 "The majority of miners are doing well, but Rio (Tinto) have missed estimates, which is hindering the sector."